Kytech/SquadMCPack/README.md

   -h, --help              Display this help message -u, --update-basepack   Pull in the latest version of the base modpack and refresh the base
                           pack import with the latest .exclude file contents.
-This flag should be specified whenever any .exclude file is updated.
+This flag should be specified whenever any .exclude file is updated or when removing mods.
 ```

 To build the pack from a fresh clone of this repo, simply execute the `buildPack.sh` script.
 The built pack will